ART|CULTURE

 The Awakening

 The West Indies, circa 1960, was restless with longing and desires.
 Island people, invested with ambition brought on by the social and political movement towards independence and enfranchisement, were eager to excel.
 The island life attitude of “no problem” came under pressure as men and women searched for new meanings, a new realism.
-A consciousness grew, an awakening that was pungent with the stench of “selling out”.
+A consciousness grew an awakening pungent with the stench of “selling out”.
 The yearning, a dream for a mulatto landscape, was like trading in the wrought iron manacles of plantocracy for a tight-fitting pendant of island abandonment – a fettered disconnection.
 The picture postcard may have depicted a passive, subservient people – cane-cutting, grinning mango eaters – a metamorphosis of Thomas Carlyle’s “Pumpkin Easters”.
-However, in the shadows of the former barracoons, villages and town dwellings, a different type of tropical storm was brewing.
+However, in the shadows of the former barracoons, villages, and town dwellings, a different type of tropical storm was brewing.

 Out of Many, One.